AlejandroEsquivel/msp430-ultrasonic-distance/README.md

 # Connections

+## (Default) Capture Mode Approach [master branch]

+The `P2.1` MSP430 pin was connected to the HC-SR04's TRIGGER pin.

+The `P1.1` pin was connected in series with a 1kOhm resistor and to the HC-SR04's ECHO pin.

+## (Default) Manual rising/falling edge detection & TAR counter [no-capture branch]

 The `P2.1` MSP430 pin was connected to the HC-SR04's TRIGGER pin.

 The `P2.0` pin was connected in series with a 1kOhm resistor and to the HC-SR04's ECHO pin.